Tips for a successful telehealth visit

 Being in a location with a strong phone signal or good internet connection is very helpful.
 We know that this can be difficult sometimes.
 The strength of the internet or phone signal often leads patients to make choices about which type of visit they prefer.

-Prior to your visit, someone from your health care provider’s office may call you to get some information from you ahead of your visit, just as they would if you arrived physically in the office.
+Prior to your visit, someone from your health care provider’s office may call you to get some information from you, just as they would if you arrived physically in the office.
 They may do this even if you have completed eCheck-in using your MyChart account, if there is anything additional that would help make sure you have the best experience possible.
 Have your medications nearby and anything else you may need, such as a blood pressure cuff.

-We’d like for you to feel that a telehealth visit, while somewhat new, is a very efficient and important way to interact with the health care system and your clinician to have certain health problems addressed.
-With many disease-related or medical questions, an in-person exam isn’t always necessary.
-Instead, having a telehealth visit can cut down on transportation hassles for you and aid in efficiency.
+While somewhat new, telehealth is a very efficient and important way to connect with the health care system and your clinician to have certain health problems addressed.
+With many disease-related or medical questions, an in person exam isn’t always necessary.
+Instead, having a telehealth visit can cut down on transportation, parking or other logistics for you and aid in efficiency.

 In some cases, it creates an opportunity to show the clinician important aspects of your treatment, like where you keep medication bottles or which medications you’re using (without having to carry them all to the office).